Chart Color Schemes

 King Creek lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, King Creek's population is estimated at around 1,848 people.
-This figure reflects a decrease from the 2021 Census population of 1,863 people, marking a decline of 15 individuals (0.8%).
-AreaSearch validated this estimate following examination of the latest ERP data release by the ABS in June 2024 and additional validation of new addresses since the Census date.
-This population density translates to approximately 106 persons per square kilometer.
-Over the past decade, King Creek has exhibited resilient growth patterns with a compound annual growth rate of 1.9%, outperforming its SA3 area.
-Population growth was primarily driven by interstate migration contributing around 76.0% of overall population gains during recent periods.
+King Creek's population, as of November 2025, is estimated at around 1,889 people.
+This reflects an increase of 26 people since the 2021 Census, which reported a population of 1,863 people.
+The change was inferred from AreaSearch's resident population estimate of 1,850 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 8 validated new addresses since the Census date.
+This level of population equates to a density ratio of 108 persons per square kilometer.
+Over the past decade, King Creek has demonstrated resilient growth patterns with a compound annual growth rate of 1.9%, outpacing the SA3 area.
+Population growth was primarily driven by interstate migration contributing approximately 76.0% of overall population gains during recent periods.

-However, all demographic factors including natural growth and overseas migration were positive influences.
-For future projections, AreaSearch is adopting ABS/Geoscience Australia's SA2-level projections released in 2024 with a base year of 2022 for covered areas.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Considering these projected demographic shifts, King Creek is forecasted to experience significant population growth in the top quartile of national regional areas.
-By 2041, the suburb is expected to increase by 518 persons, reflecting an overall increase of 34.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Considering projected demographic shifts, the King Creek statistical area is forecast to increase by 517 persons to 2041, reflecting an increase of 31.2% in total over the 17 years.

 Frequently Asked Questions - Population